Keep in touch

 Entry requirements (non year 12)

-This course uses the applicants’ entire academic record as part of its selection considerations.
+This course uses the applicant's entire academic record as part of its selection considerations.

-Admission criteria for applications with work and life experience
+Applicants with work and life experience

 English language requirement